-Rule 12 Preparation of revised agenda The Executive Board shall prepare, on the basis of the provisional agenda and the supplementary list, a revised agenda.
-Rule 13 Approval of the agenda The revised agenda shall be submitted by the Chairman of the Executive Board to the General Conference for approval as soon as possible after the opening of the session.
+- 1. The revised agenda shall be submitted by the Chairman of the Executive Board to the General Conference for approval as soon as possible after the opening of the session. - 2.
 The General Conference, or any committee, commission or other subsidiary organ of the General Conference, may request the advice of the Executive Board on any item on the agenda.
 The organ making such request shall postpone any action on the item in question until such time as, in its opinion, the Executive Board shall have had the opportunity to consider the request.

-Rule 14 Amendments, deletions and new items During a session of the General Conference, items may be amended or may be deleted from the agenda by a majority of the Members present and voting.
-New items of an important and urgent character may be added to the agenda by approval of a two-thirds majority of the Mem- bers present and voting; but such new items shall be referred to the General Committee of the Conference for its report, in accor- dance with Rule 36, paragraph 1(c), before the vote is taken.
+Rule 15 Amendments, deletions and new items

+- 1. During a session of the General Conference, items may be amended or may be deleted from the agenda by a majority of the Members present and voting. - 2.
+New items of an important and urgent character may be added to the agenda by approval of a two-thirds majority of the Members present and voting; but such new items shall be referred to the General Committee of the Conference for its report, in accordance with Rule 44, paragraph 1(c), before the vote is taken.
 The discussion of any new item so added to the agenda shall, at the request of any Member State or Associate Member, be deferred for a period not exceeding seven days after its inclusion in the agenda.

-Rule 14A Co-ordination of the work of UNESCO, the United Nations and Specialized Agencies Where an item proposed for the agenda of a session in conformity with these rules contains a proposal for new activities to be undertaken by UNESCO relating to matters which are of direct concern to the United Nations or one or more Specialized Agencies other than UNESCO, the Director-General shall enter into consultation with the organizations concerned and report to the General Conference on the means of achieving co-ordinated use of the resources of the respective organizations.
+Rule 16 Co-ordination of the work of UNESCO, the United Nations and Specialized Agencies

+Where an item proposed for the agenda of a session in conformity with these rules contains a proposal for new activities to be undertaken by UNESCO relating to matters which are of direct concern to the United Nations or one or more Specialized Agencies other than UNESCO, the Director-General shall enter into consultation with the organizations concerned and report to the General Conference on the means of achieving co-ordinated use of the resources of the respective organizations.